Ricardo Pinto (baseball): Detroit Tigers

 On February 20, 2021, Pinto signed a minor league contract with the Detroit Tigers organization.
-Pinto split the year between the Double-A Erie SeaWolves and the Triple-A Toledo Mud Hens, recording a cumulative 14-4 record and 4.29 ERA with 107 strikeouts in 123.2 innings of work between the two teams.
+Pinto split the year between the Double-A Erie SeaWolves and the Triple-A Toledo Mud Hens, recording a cumulative 14–4 record and 4.29 ERA with 107 strikeouts in 123.2 innings of work between the two teams.
 He elected minor league free agency following the season on November 7.

 On March 13, 2022, Pinto re-signed with the Tigers organization on a new minor league deal.
 He was released on July 3, 2022.

 Rakuten Monkeys

 On July 28, 2022, Pinto signed with the Rakuten Monkeys of the Chinese Professional Baseball League.
-Pinto appeared in 4 games (3 starts) for Rakuten, struggling to a 1-2 record and 6.06 ERA with 9 strikeouts in 16.1 innings pitched.
+Pinto appeared in 4 games (3 starts) for Rakuten, struggling to a 1–2 record and 6.06 ERA with 9 strikeouts in 16.1 innings pitched.

 Tecolotes de los Dos Laredos

 On February 8, 2023, Pinto signed with the Tecolotes de los Dos Laredos of the Mexican League.
+In 10 starts, Pinto went 2–3 with a 5.44 ERA and 41 strikeouts over 49.2 innings.
+He was released on June 14, 2023.

+Diablos Rojos del México

+On June 19, 2023, Pinto signed with the Diablos Rojos del México of the Mexican League.
+In 9 games (5 starts) for México, he posted a 3.34 ERA with 18 strikeouts in 32 1/3 innings of work.

+Philadelphia Phillies (second stint)

+On February 18, 2024, Pinto signed a minor league contract to return to the Phillies.
+On April 2, he had his contract selected to the active roster.
+He made his return to the MLB that night, earning his first career save while pitching 4 innings in a win over the Cincinnati Reds.
+In 6 appearances for Philadelphia, Pinto struggled to a 10.97 ERA with 8 strikeouts across 10 2/3 innings of work.
+He was designated for assignment on April 28 when Taijuan Walker returned from the injured list.
+Pinto elected free agency after clearing waivers on May 2.
+He was re-signed to a minor league contract on May 9.
+In 16 games (6 starts) for the Triple–A Lehigh Valley IronPigs, Pinto posted a 4–1 record and 5.27 ERA with 40 strikeouts across 56 1/3 innings pitched.
+He was released by the Phillies organization on August 12.

+Diablos Rojos del México (second stint)

+On January 29, 2025, Pinto signed with the Diablos Rojos del México of the Mexican League.